Chemical Engineering

 Laboratories

-The Undergraduate Chemical Engineering Laboratory provides facilities for exploring firsthand the quantitative experimental implications of fundamental laws in their application to practical problems of heat transfer, distillation, reaction engineering, and other basic operations.
+Visualization of chemical engineering principles is an essential part of learning.
+Students are engaged in the Undergraduate Chemical Engineering Laboratory that provides facilities for exploring firsthand the quantitative experimental implications of fundamental laws in their application to practical problems of heat transfer, distillation, reaction engineering, and other basic operations.
+Students practice teamwork and team management in this laboratory setting as well as in the Senior Process Design.
+In addition, weekly written and oral reports provide opportunities to practice written and oral communication skills, on top of similar though less extensive opportunities in other courses.
 A computing laboratory is used in a variety of courses.

 CHEM_ENG 190-0 Engineering of Chemical and Biological Processes (1 Unit) Survey of engineering principles as they are applied to processes involving chemical and biological transformations.
 Examples from the chemical, pharmaceutical, biotechnology, food processing, electronics, and other industries.
 Impact of economics, ethics, and other nontechnical constraints.